vapor/vapor/README.md

 If you find a **security vulnerability**, please contact [security@vapor.codes](mailto:security@vapor.codes) as soon as possible.

-### 🤝 Code of Conduct

-Our goal is to create a safe and empowering environment for anyone who decides to use or contribute to Vapor.
-Please help us make the community a better place by abiding to this [Code of Conduct](https://github.com/vapor/vapor/blob/master/Docs/code_of_conduct.md) during your interactions surrounding this project.

 ### 💛 Sponsors

 Support Vapor's development by [becoming a sponsor](https://github.com/users/tanner0101/sponsors).